Detecting Objects with Context-Likelihood Graphs and Graph Refinement: Method

 \section{Method}

-Given an input image and object proposals, we aim to detect all the objects in the image in the form of bounding boxes and their corresponding classifications.
+Given an input image and object proposals, we aim to detect all objects in the image in the form of bounding boxes and their corresponding class labels.
 An overview of our method is provided in \cref{fig:architecture_overview}.
 The green arrows in the figure show the regular object detection pipeline.
-We add two key components to it which are described in the following subsections: \textbf{(1)} We present a new way of building \textbf{graph priors} based on co-occurrence statistics in \cref{sec:graph_priors}.
-We also demonstrate the \textbf{potential of the graph priors} with a simple oracle experiment in \cref{sec:potential}. \textbf{(2)} We introduce a framework for \textbf{graph refinement} in \cref{sec:graph_refinement}.
+We add two key components to it which are described in the following subsections: First, we present context-likelihood graphs, a new way of building a graph representations, based on initial class predictions in \cref{sec:graph_priors}.
+We demonstrate the potential of context-likelihood graphs with a simple oracle experiment in \cref{sec:potential}.
+Second, we introduce an iterative method for obtaining refined graph via energy-based optimization in \cref{sec:graph_refinement}.